 Special offers can change the dynamic

-Another thing to consider are special promotions.
+Another thing to consider is special promotions.
 These can boost the net reward you’ll receive and can often counteract the annual fees.
-In fact, special offers for cards with an annual fee generally offer better bonus rates or welcome points, which can make them especially lucrative.
+In fact, special offers for cards with an annual fee generally offer better bonus rates, which can make them especially lucrative

-For example, the BMO World Elite MasterCard® is an excellent travel rewards credit card.
-As well as collecting points on your everyday spending, this card also currently has a great sign up bonus, worth $507 in rewards points and travel extras such as VIP Airport Lounge Access.
-The extra travel insurance benefits will also be particularly appealing for frequent flyers.
+For example, the American Express Cobalt is an excellent travel rewards credit card.
+As well as collecting up to five times the points on your everyday spending, this card also currently has a great sign up bonus, worth up to $300 in travel rewards points.
+Sign-up bonuses that large are rarely – if ever – offered by a no fee card.

 Can you avoid the fee on an annual fee credit card?

 You can make your net credit card reward even bigger by finding ways to save money on your annual fee.

 One (albeit, temporary) solution is to choose a credit card that waives (or rebates) the annual fee in the first year.

 You can also save on annual fees by bundling your credit card with another account with the same bank.
 For example, if you open a premium chequing account with Scotiabank (Ultimate Package), you’d also get up to a $139 rebate on the annual fee of a Scotiabank credit card every year.
 Just note, these premium chequing accounts also charge their own monthly fees that can only be avoided so long as you maintain a large minimum balance (e.g. $5,000), so this may or may not be worth it depending on your financial situation.

 You can also contact your card issuer and try to negotiate an annual fee waiver (we break down some negotiating tips here).

 When paying an annual fee doesn’t make sense

 The benefits of a no fee credit card are immediately obvious – you don’t need to pay to hold this type of credit card so there’s no outlay needed on your behalf.